Easy Ways to Improve the Project Planning Process

 Your project plan should not be a static document.
-It worth to refer back to it and make changes to it as often as you need.
+It worth referring back to it and make changes to it as often as you need.

 The parts of the plan will change almost daily, and it is important to understand that if your plan isn’t working for you, you should work on changes.